igorski/regrader/README.md

 ## Generating the Makefiles

-The project has been developed against the VST 3.6.9 Audio Plug-Ins SDK on macOS and Windows 10 and should work completely via CLI without requiring either Xcode or Visual Studio (for both command line/build tools suffice).
-A Linux build system is provided, but is as yet untested.
+The project has been developed against the [VST3 SDK version 3.6.9](https://download.steinberg.net/sdk_downloads/vstsdk369_01_03_2018_build_132.zip) on macOS and Windows 10 and should work completely via CLI without requiring either Xcode or Visual Studio (for both command line/build tools suffice).
+Linux build system is provided, but is as yet untested.

 Additionally, the Steinberg VST sources need to be built as well.
-Following Steinbergs guidelines, the target is a _/build_-subfolder of the _/VST3_SDK_-folder.
-Simply execute the following commands from the Steinberg VST SDK root:
+Following Steinbergs guidelines, the target is a _/build_-subfolder of the _/VST3_SDK_-folder, execute the following commands from the Steinberg VST SDK root:

 ```
 ./copy_vst2_to_vst3_sdk.sh
 cd VST3_SDK
 mkdir build
 cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build .
 ```